J0inas/CardDown/current_config_support.md

 ## Using the config

-To use a config with this project, simply pass the path to the config via '-cf path/of/cfg.toml' to the cli.
+To use a config with this project, simply pass the path to the config via '-c path/of/cfg.toml' to the cli.

 Alternatively, position the config in the same directory where you have your cards.